BENEFITS OF LHPH

 The first question every dealer researching LHPH asks is, “can I make more money with LHPH?”
 The answer to that question is yes.
 There are numerous new profit opportunities that come with the implementation of a LHPH program, the first of which is your return-on-asset (ROA).

-When you sell a Buy Here Pay Here car, you sell one vehicle to one consumer and then service that loan through its life.
+When you originate a retail installment sales contract, you sell one vehicle to one consumer and then service that loan through its life.
 A BHPH dealer makes money on the original markup of the car and on the interest received on the monthly payments.
 Once the customer pays off the loan, the transaction is over and the profit opportunity from that vehicle is complete.

 Compare that to a lease-here pay-here deal.
 You lease your vehicle to the first consumer and then service that lease through its term.
 The LHPH dealer makes the same profit as the BHPH dealer from the original mark up on the car and earns a rent factor on each payment equivalent to a similar interest rate on the BHPH note.
 However, when the lease matures, the dealer still retains the vehicle (the asset) and can re-lease the same vehicle again, or sell it, without purchasing new inventory.
 When the vehicle is leased again, the dealer makes a profit on the markup a second time, as well as the rent factor on each payment (interest) from the new lease, creating a second stream of payments generated from the same asset.